NOMINATION DEADLINE for 2019 recipients of the Arts Recognition Awards – JUNE 8, 2019 (form).

 2018 Award Winners

-The 2018 Mayor’s Luncheon for the Arts was held Thursday September 13, 2018 at Dinkel’s Restaurant and Courtyard, Belleville, Ontario.
+The 2018 Quinte Arts Council Arts Recognition Awards and Luncheon for the Arts was held Thursday September 13, 2018 at Dinkel’s Restaurant and Courtyard, Belleville, Ontario.

-Front row seated (L-R): Jenny Woods (QAC Board Chair), Janet Jarrell (QAC General Manager)
+Front row seated (L-R): Jenny Woods (QAC Board Chair), Janet Jarrell (QAC Executive Director)

 Standing (L-R): Susan Walsh (nominator), Moira Nikander-Forrester (nominator), Lynn Fennell (2018 Award Winner), Gary Magwood (2018 Award Winner), Brian Barlow (2018 Award Winner), Nancy Snowdon (2018 Award Winner), Mayor Taso Christopher (Mayor of Belleville), Alexandra Bell (nominator), Marilyn Lawrie (nominator).